Ithaca Energy (LON:ITH) Trading Down 13.1% – Time to Sell?

-Ithaca Energy plc (LON:ITH – Get Free Report)’s stock price traded down 13.1% during trading on Friday .
-The stock traded as low as GBX 200 and last traded at GBX 203.
-12,338,506 shares traded hands during mid-day trading, an increase of 502% from the average session volume of 2,047,964 shares.
+Shares of Ithaca Energy plc (LON:ITH – Get Free Report) were down 13.1% during mid-day trading on Friday .
+The company traded as low as GBX 200 and last traded at GBX 203.
+Approximately 12,338,506 shares traded hands during mid-day trading, an increase of 502% from the average daily volume of 2,047,964 shares.
 The stock had previously closed at GBX 233.50.

 Analyst Ratings Changes

-Several analysts have issued reports on ITH shares.
-Jefferies Financial Group upgraded shares of Ithaca Energy to a “buy” rating and boosted their target price for the company from GBX 145 to GBX 220 in a research note on Monday, October 20th.
-Peel Hunt reaffirmed a “buy” rating and issued a GBX 200 price objective on shares of Ithaca Energy in a report on Wednesday, September 17th.
-Finally, Shore Capital reaffirmed a “no recommendation” rating on shares of Ithaca Energy in a research note on Tuesday, September 2nd.
-Two investment analysts have rated the stock with a Buy rating, According to MarketBeat.com, Ithaca Energy currently has a consensus rating of “Buy” and an average price target of GBX 210.
+ITH has been the subject of several recent analyst reports.
+Peel Hunt reiterated a “buy” rating and issued a GBX 200 target price on shares of Ithaca Energy in a research note on Wednesday, September 17th.
+Shore Capital reaffirmed a “no recommendation” rating on shares of Ithaca Energy in a research report on Tuesday, September 2nd.
+Finally, Jefferies Financial Group raised Ithaca Energy to a “buy” rating and boosted their target price for the stock from GBX 145 to GBX 220 in a report on Monday, October 20th.
+Two analysts have rated the stock with a Buy rating, According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of GBX 210.

 Ithaca Energy Stock Performance